egilchrist14/CSC120-A2/reflection.md

 What worked, what didn't, what advice would you give someone taking this course in the future?

 I really needed to work up my courage to go find help, and once I did I was able to find my stride a bit more so I've learned to seek help earlier which is what I'd reccommend.
+I worked with Lizzie DelMonico and went to 2/7 and 2/8 TA hours.